syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Digitally-Signed-Binaries.md

 Syncfusion's installer includes Digitally Signed Binaries.
 It uses a.pfx file to sign the Syncfusion assemblies.
 See [Digitally Signed Binaries](http://www.syncfusion.com/support/kb/7671) for more information.

-I>* Only customers with a valid licence can install Essential Studio Digitally Signed Binaries
+I>* Only customers with a valid license can install Essential Studio Digitally Signed Binaries
 * Trial users will not be able to access this.

 The steps below show how to install Digitally Signed Binaries installer.